crystian/ComfyUI-Crystools/README.md

 ><details>
 >  <summary><i>Parameters</i></summary>
 >
->- Options:
+> - Options:
 >   - Active: Enable/disable the node
 >   - Parsed: Show the parsed JSON or plain text
 >   - What: Show the prompt or workflow (prompt are values to produce the image, and workflow is the entire workflow of ComfyUI)
 ></details>

-### Node: Show any value to console/display
+### Node: Show any

-You can practically see any text or data from the nodes.
+You can see on the console or display any text or data from the nodes.
 Connect it to what you want to inspect, and you will see it.

 ![Show any](./docs/debugger-show-any.png)